Pet Parasites Veterinarian

 A dog or cat can contract whipworms when he or she eats contaminated food or drinks contaminated water.
 These intestinal parasites may cause anemia, weight loss, diarrhea, inflammation, and/or dehydration, or may have no symptoms at all, and therefore are very hard to diagnose in the absence of regular testing.
 These parasites are similarly easy to treat, as they can be eliminated by a prescription dewormer from your veterinarian.

 Heartworms are both harder to treat and more dangerous than the aforementioned parasites.
 These organisms are carried from animal to animal by mosquitoes, who inject heartworm larvae when they bite.
 After entering the bloodstream, the larvae then make their way to the heart, where they mature into adults.
-The adult worms irritate the cardiac tissue they infest, and over time can obstruct the vessels, leading to heart failure.
+The adult worms irritate the cardiac tissue that they infest, and over time can obstruct the vessels, leading to heart failure.
 Even when they are treated, the damage caused by these organisms before they are killed is permanent.
 Fortunately, heartworm prevention is easy and effective, and consists of a monthly chewable tablet.

-Our climate is well suited for fleas, and they are common even among indoor pets.
+Our climate is well suited for fleas, and they are common even in indoor pets.
 These pests are more than just an itch-inducing nuisance.
 A large number of flea bites may lead to significant blood loss, and they serve as vectors for a variety of diseases.
 The advancement of veterinary medicine has made Flea Control more readily available than ever.
 Today, it only takes a topical liquid applied directly to the skin or a chewable medication to kill adult fleas and prevent reinfestation.